Fitbit Ionic: 9 tips and tricks to get the most out of the smartwatch

 Connect headphones

-With music on your watch, you need a way to actually listen to it.
+With music on your watch, you need a way to actually listen ($224.00 at Amazon.com) to it.
 Thankfully, the Ionic can connect to Bluetooth headphones and stream music straight from your wrist to your ears.

 To pair headphones with the Ionic, open the Settings app on the watch, then scroll down and select Bluetooth > New Device.
 If you own a pair of Fitbit's Bluetooth Flyer earbuds, the watch will automatically connect to them as long as they are already in pairing mode.
 Otherwise, the watch will provide a list of Bluetooth headphones it found and ask which device you want to connect to.